Your First Simple Button

 description: ""

-I will leave the script named that way so that you can see where the reference goes next.
+I will keep the script named that way throughout so that you can follow where the reference appears next.

 New Button

-This should be the screen that you can see now, we are going to set up a single button which will change the channel of the Sky box to BBC1 which on the program guide is channel 101.
+You should now be looking at a blank dashboard.
+We are going to set up a single button that will change the Sky box to BBC1, which is channel 101 on the programme guide.

-On the dashboard you will see three different button outlines that you can click on to add things.
-We want the largest one at the bottom of the three.
-This will create a section whick will essentially become a group of buttons, or anything else you add in the future.
+On the dashboard you will see three different placeholder outlines that you can click to add things.
+We want the largest one at the bottom.
+Clicking it will create a section, which essentially becomes a group of buttons or anything else you add in the future.

-A New Section box will appear with a small button outline in it and a plus inside.
+A New Section box will appear with a small button outline containing a plus symbol inside it.

-As you can see from this pop-up, there will be many different options for things that can be added.
-Your list may or may not be different as I have added additional features that you may not find useful.
-There are other features which are installed by default on a brand new system.
+As you can see from this pop-up, there are quite a few options for what you can add.
+Your list may look slightly different from mine as I have a number of additional features installed that you may not have, and there are also several things included by default on a brand new system.

-We want to create a button though – as you can see here it is suggesting a button to connect to a Smart Wi-Fi plug which we use to protect the battery on our tablet touch screen.
+For this step we want to create a button.
+In the example shown here, it is suggesting a button connected to a smart Wi-Fi plug, which is something we use elsewhere to protect the battery on our touchscreen tablet.

-You then simply point the button at the script you have already created.
+Now simply point the button at the script you created earlier.

-There are additional features to the button that you may wish to explore.
+There are additional features to the button that are worth exploring.

-For example if you are presenting the buttons for a smart phone or a tablet, then you will want to experiment with the layout section where you can define the size of the button.
+If you are presenting buttons on a smartphone or tablet, experiment with the layout section where you can set the size of each button to suit the screen.

-The dashboard itself is very responsive, so what you see on the computer screen will not be the same as on a device screen – particularly in terms of size and location.
+The dashboard is responsive, so what appears on your computer screen will not look exactly the same on a smaller device, particularly when it comes to button size and position.

-The dashboard is then starting to appear.
-This screenshot was taken on a PC without adjusting any of the formatting and spacing for the icons, so yours will probably look different if you are viewing it on a different device.
+The dashboard is starting to take shape.
+The screenshot above was taken on a PC without any formatting or spacing adjustments, so your layout may look a little different depending on which device you are viewing it on.

-Over the next few pages of this guide, I will introduce you to some more advanced tactics to make the guide look a little more attractive, including the use of the logo’s for the TV channels instead of the script icon.
+Over the next few pages of this guide I will cover some more advanced ways to make the dashboard look more polished, including swapping out the default script icon for actual TV channel logos.